debt free life guide

 A consumer proposal is a legally binding agreement with your creditors, facilitated by a 3rd party to help you get out of debt – in essence, to pay less than you owe.
 You would work with a Licensed Insolvency Trustee to make the arrangements with your creditors.
 This does hurt your credit score, and it is not for everyone, so do your research before considering this route.

-Track your progress toward your debt free life6
+Track your progress toward your debt free life

 I am a huge proponent of tracking your progress, whether it’s digitally or by hand.
 What you don’t track can’t get fixed, so pick a method you prefer and get started.
 Don’t let perfect be the enemy of great.
 We often have what’s called decision Paralysis.
 Considering so many things, we do none at all.
 Get started today and make progress toward living a debt free life!
 You won’t regret it.